Victoria might just be the most charming capital in Canada

 We fondly remember our university days drinking pints with classmates and playing beach volleyball on the Strathcona rooftop.
 If you’ve got the time and desire, we recommend you give it a try!

 If beach volleyball is not your thing, enjoy a pint at the Sticky Wicket or Big Bad John’s, one of Victoria’s best dive bars.
-The Strathcona has been a downtown Victoria landmark with roots dating back to the historic gold rush era in the early 1900’s.
+The Strathcona has been a downtown Victoria landmark with roots dating back to the gold rush era in the early 1900’s.

 9. Hatley Park National Historic Site